Coconut Oil For Dogs

 Lauric acid has also been shown to be preventative against some cancers & coconut oil is made up of over 40% Lauric acid–the richest natural source available.
 Other components of MCT oil, Capric acid & Caprylic acid, are known for their anti-microbial, anti-fungal effects.

-The Science Behind Coconut Oil
+The Science Behind Coconut Oil For Dogs

 While coconut possesses many health benefits due to the high-fiber and nutritional vitamin content, it’s the oil from the coconut that makes it a truly remarkable medicinal food source.

 All fats & oils are composed of Fatty Acids–coconut oil is composed predominantly of medium-chain fatty acids (MCFA), also known as medium-chain-fatty-acids (MCT).
 Medium chain fatty acids do not have a negative effect on cholesterol but rather offer protection against heart disease.

 Medium chain fatty acids don’t go through the lymphatic system, and they don’t add to adipose tissue (fat deposits) so its doesn’t make you fat.
 In fact, coconut oil is a thermogenic oil, which boosts the metabolism, potentially helping your dog lose weight.

 The list of potential benefits of coconut oil for dogs is lengthy and continues to grow as new research is published and the veterinary medical community begins to see the fervent interest dog owners have in wanting a more natural treatment to care for their loyal companions needing special care for skin irritations and difficult to treat allergic dermatitis.

 Coconut Oil For Dogs Skin